Symptoms of Gluten Intolerance and Gluten Allergies

 Alongside the other minor symptoms described above, gluten sensitivity could cause you to feel nausea if your indigestion continues and you keep eating more bread products.

-Celiac Disease Symptoms
+Celiac Symptoms

-Celiac disease is an immune response reaction much more serious than regular gluten sensitivity.
+Celiac is an immune response reaction much more serious than regular gluten sensitivity.
 So, its symptoms are more varied and often more severe for many people.

 1. Indigestion and Related Symptoms